 Pressure systems are one of the vital life support systems installed in refuge chambers to provide a safe, breathable atmosphere for occupants.

-Refuge chambers and safe havens are required to maintain a positive pressure to prevent the ingress of gas, smoke, fumes and other airborne contaminants.
-This is normally achieved through the use of mine compressed air.
-Compressed air is fed into the chamber until the internal pressure reaches 200 Pascals (Pa).
+Positive pressure is normally achieved through the use of compressed air.
+In mining, Compressed air is fed into the chamber until the internal pressure reaches 200 Pascals (Pa).
 The positive pressure is controlled by the use of check valves, which will open should the positive pressure inside the chamber exceed 250Pa.
 Too much positive pressure will prevent the chamber door from opening, or risk damaging the chamber.

-In the case of refuge chambers that are not connected to a compressed air source, positive pressure is achieved by use of a compressed air cylinder venting directly into the chamber.
+In cases where a refuge chamber or safe haven is not connected to a compressed air source, positive pressure is achieved by use of a compressed air cylinder venting directly into the chamber.
 The amount of air required to reach the necessary level of positive pressure is determined by chamber internal volume and the relationship between the internal and external atmospheric temperatures.
 It is not sufficient to set an arbitrary pressure as a target for internal chamber pressure, as a fixed value inside the chamber cannot be assumed to be positive relative to the external air pressure.

 Pressure System Components